Academics . Illustration . Courses

 Course No. ILL 263 Credits: 3.0

 To prepare illustration students to become working professionals by providing them with the necessary skills and knowledge to advance through the courses provided at the Institute to develop a professional level of performance for future employment.
 The department of Illustration emphasizes the understanding of contemporary themes and concepts as a basis for nurturing the student’s ability to translate this acquired thematic vocabulary into inventive visual solutions.
 The main objective is to motivate the student’s visual awareness to a professional level.
 For them to be aware that illustration is an applied art, a business, to satisfy the client needs, and should be executed in a professional business manner by experiencing classroom assignments prepared in a job like situation.
-Offered fall.
+3 credits.

 Principles of Illustration